mbentley/docker-notary/README.md

 Docker Notary Images for Deployment
 ===================================

 These are minimal images for deploying notary services.
 All images are currently based on notary 0.2.0.
+You will need to ensure ou have `make` and `docker-compose` installed.

 `make build` - builds images